Finite Verification of Infinite Families of Diagram Equations: Verifying !-boxes

 \end{restatable}

 The proof is presented in appendix \ref{secproofbbox2}.
-Note that the the resulting finite family of equations need not be simple, and that if $\delta_1$ is not separated from the other !-boxes then we cannot put a bound on $N$.
+The essence of the proof is to change the presentation of the !-box instances into one that looks like the vertical composition of repeated elements.
+From there some elementary (albeit fiddly) properties of finite dimensional vector spaces are applied to achieve the result.
+Note that the the resulting finite family of equations need not be simple, and that if $\delta_1$ were not separated from the other !-boxes then we could not put a bound on $N$.

-\begin{example} Consider the following (qubit) ZX family of equations, parameterised by a single !-box:
+\begin{example} Consider the following (universal) ZX family of equations, parameterised by a single \mbox{!-box}:

 The join between the !-box and the rest of the diagram on the left is two wires (dimension $2^2$), and on the right is one wire (dimension $2^1$.)
-These sum to have dimension 6, and we therefore need only to check the !-box instances ($0, \dots, 6$) to be sure that (the matrix interpretation of) this equation holds for all instances of $\delta$.
-Since ZX is sound and complete we know that the matrix interpretation holding is enough to imply that the equation is derivable in ZX. \end{example}
+These sum to have dimension 6, and we therefore need only to check the !-box instances ($0, \dots, 6$) to be sure that the equation $\bbE$ is sound. \end{example}

-The idea of the proof is: \begin{enumerate} \item Manipulate the diagrams into what we call \textbf{series !-box form} \item Move to the matrix interpretation \item Manipulate the equation between two matrices into an expression on a single vector space of dimension $N$ \item Demonstrate the required property as a condition on subspaces \end{enumerate}

-We will require the ``only topology matters'' meta-rule for our diagrams, suitable spider laws, a matrix interpretation, and finite dimensionality of $\Hilbert$.